Ayushipundir-cloud/Hospital_Emergencyroom_analytics_project/README.md

-35.88-minute average wait time can be benchmarked against industry standards (target: <30 min) 38% delayed attendance highlights a significant scheduling or triage bottleneck worth investigating Ages 60–69 have the highest ER visits (74 patients), suggesting elderly care is a critical focus area General Practice receives the most referrals, indicating potential for pre-ER triaging improvements
+35.88-minute average wait time can be benchmarked against industry standards (target: <30 min) 38% delayed attendance highlights a significant scheduling or triage bottleneck worth investigating Ages 60–69 have the highest ER visits (74 patients), suggesting elderly care is a critical focus area General Practice receives the most referrals, indicating potential for pre-ER triaging

-📁 Project Structure
-hospital-er-dashboard/
-│
-├── Hospital_ER_Dashboard.pbix     # Main Power BI file
-├── data/
-│   └── hospital_er_data.csv       # Raw dataset used for the dashboard
-├── MIS_Recording.gif              # Dashboard demo preview
-└── README.md                      # Project documentation

 🚀 How to Use